 Tasks generally go live within 24 to 48 hours after they have been received by the Web Communications team.
 Occasionally, a task may take longer if it has issues that need to be resolved or if it is complicated (ie: many new pages that need to be added to the navigation).
 If you need an urgent approval please see below.

 Sometimes, Web Communications approvers may have to reject tasks if there is missing information, information that belongs on another site or if the page is formatted incorrectly.

 If you want to be notified when your task has been approved, please indicate so in your task notifications and or send an email requesting to be notified to email@example.com.

 In the case of a major error on a page or time-sensitive material, please follow-up with an email or phone call to the web content staff at firstname.lastname@example.org or by calling 978-934-3875.
 It is the responsibility of the department editor to submit tasks allowing for adequate time for the task to be approved before the content goes live.

-An alias automatically brings users to the right place in a website by typing a shortened URL (www.uml.edu/anyname) instead of the full URL path.
-Aliases can be set up for sites at the discretion of Web Services in collaboration with Information Technology.
+An alias (also known as a redirect or short link) automatically brings users to the right place in a website by typing a shortened web address (www.uml.edu/anyname).
+Aliases are appropriate for print publications and advertising.
+Aliases can be set up for sites at the discretion of Web Services.